MicrosoftDocs/power-platform/power-platform/guidance/coe/modify-components.md

 ### Creating a copy of a canvas application

-Add the canvas app to your unmanaged solution:
+Add a canvas app to your unmanaged solution:

 1. Go to [make.powerapps.com](<https://make.powerapps.com>).
 1. Go to your CoE development environment.